scipy-conference/scipy_proceedings/papers/matthew_rocklin/matthew_rocklin.rst

 worker from among the set of ready-to-run tasks.
 This small choice governs the macro-scale performance of the scheduler.

-Instead for out-of-core coputation we find value in choosing tasks that allow us to release intermediate results and keep a small memory footprint.
+Instead for out-of-core computation we find value in choosing tasks that allow us to release intermediate results and keep a small memory footprint.
 This lets us avoid spilling intermediate values to disk which hampers performance significantly.